Rsass 0.27.0 released

 to the default rust behavior.

-There is also new variables $epsilon
+There is also new variables $epsilon, $max-safe-integer,

 now supported by rsass.